We may earn a commission if you make a purchase through the links on our website.

 Pros:

-- Dozens of templates allow administrators to start using SEM with little setup or customization
+• Dozens of Templates: Allows administrators to quickly start using the solution with minimal setup or customization.

 Cons: